jasia03/USDA---ai-evaluation-engine/README.md

 # USDA AI Evaluation Engine

-A modular, end-to-end evaluation framework for measuring whether a deployed USDA helpdesk chatbot delivers genuine user and business value — not just technical performance.
+A modular, end-to-end evaluation framework for measuring whether a deployed USDA helpdesk chatbot delivers genuine user and business value and not just technical performance.
 Built as part of the George Mason University Challenge X project in collaboration with the USDA.

-This framework answers the question USDA leadership actually cares about: **"Does this AI product help our employees?"** — by combining structural metrics, north star metrics, LLM-as-judge semantic scoring, drift detection, and automated alignment reporting into a single repeatable pipeline.
+This framework answers the question : **"Does this AI product help our employees?"** by combining structural metrics, north star metrics, LLM-as-judge semantic scoring, drift detection, and automated alignment reporting into a single repeatable pipeline.

 ---